 When you program a thread, the system assumes a standard thread and will automatically calculate the minor diameter for you based on the pitch.
-If you need to machine an acme or a buttress thread, you can choose Custom Thread programming.
+If you need to machine an acme or a buttress thread, you can choose Custom Thread programming (Custom Thread is part of the Advanced Features Option).
 This will allow you to program the minor diameter of the thread.
 In order to choose Custom Thread, simply press the HELP key when you begin to program the thread event.
 A blue question mark will appear next to the HELP key when you first select the Thread event and before you enter the X Begin data, indicating that this choice is available.